 It was a big wake-up call for corporate leaders.
 In Profit & Purpose, we highlighted increased challenges of employee engagement and developing the workforce pipeline.
 In the year that followed its publication, concerns of a workforce shortage have only amplified, gripping corporate America with renewed focus.
 Companies aiming to be an 'employer of choice' are faced with changing expectations of workers and the need to prioritize engagement and wellness.
-That includes creating a workplace culture that celebrates diverse backgrounds, creates equitable ladders of promotion and cares for the health and well-being of the entire workforce.
+That includes creating a workplace culture that on aspects of the corporate business model that management can more easily control, areas like supply chain, hiring practices, compensation and access to healthcare.
+Optimizing the business model in an era of heightened focus on ESG has meant reimagining how work gets done.